meteorhacks/meteorhacks.github.io/_posts/2015-02-23-introducing-multi-core-support-for-meteor.md

 * 200 Kb size of subscription data - fetches data from mongodb for every request
 * 200 Kb size of subscription data - fetches data from mongodb once, then cache in memory

-Here is a table of subrates (subscriptions per minute) for each test case:
+Here is a table of subrates (subscriptions per minute):
 (These metrics were captured using [Kadira](https://kadira.io/))

 ![Cluster's Multi Core Performance Results](https://cldup.com/xe51fHH-5c.png)